Camarg0/learn-go-with-tests/README.md

 - Run the test, see that it fails and check the error message is meaningful
 - Write enough code to make the test pass
 - Refactor
+- Take a thin slice of functionality and make it work end-to-end

 "pkgsite -open ." --> packages documentation